Willie169/Android-Non-Root/README.md

 ---

+## Firefox: Fast and Private Browser

+### Install Firefox

+Firefox (`org.mozilla.firefox`), also known as Firefox Fast & Private Browser, can be installed from Google Play <https://play.google.com/store/apps/details?id=org.mozilla.firefox>.

+### Features of Firefox

+* Automatic tracker blocking: By default, Firefox blocks trackers and scripts such as social media trackers, cross-site cookie trackers, crypto-miners and fingerprinters.
+* Enhanced tracking protection: Choose the “strict” setting and get even more privacy protections.
+* Private browsing mode: When you close private mode, your browsing history is automatically erased from your device.
+* Easy-to-use tabs: Create as many tabs as you like without losing track.
+See your open tabs as thumbnails or a list view.
+* Password management: Firefox remembers your passwords across devices and suggests passwords for new log-ins and stores them securely.
+* Enhanced tracking protection: automatically blocks online trackers from following you around the web and slowing down your pages.
+* Tailored search options: Get suggestions and previously searched results in the search bar.
+Move the search bar location to the top or the bottom of the screen.
+* Firefox search widget: Search the web directly from your device’s home screen.
+* Browsing history: See the recent searches you’ve done on other devices for seamless searching across mobile, desktop and more.
+* Add-on extensions: Includes ways to block ads, block certain webpages, turbo-charge privacy settings, translation, and more.
+* Firefox home screen: Access your recent bookmarks, top sites and see popular articles from across the internet, recommended by Pocket, which is part of Mozilla.
+* Dark and light mode.
+* Float video player: Pop videos out of their webpages or players and pin them to the top of your phone’s screen.
+* Share links.
+* Saves data and battery.
+* Bookmarks: Private bookmarks.
+Sync bookmarks.
+Import/export bookmarks from/to another browser.
+* Multiplatform: Firefox is available on Linux, Microsoft, macOS, Android, iOS, etc.
+* Mozilla account: Sync tabs, history, etc. across devices.
+* Select search engines: Search with Google, Bing, DuckDuckGo, or other search engines.

+Go to their official website: <https://mozilla.org> for more information.

+---

-## DuckDuckGo Browser: Privacy Browser
+## DuckDuckGo: Privacy Browser

 ### Install DuckDuckGo

-DuckDuckGo (`com.duckduckgo.mobile.android`) Browser, also known as DuckDuckGo, DuckDuckGo Privacy Browser, or DuckDuckGo Private Browser, can be installed from F-Droid: <https://f-droid.org/packages/com.duckduckgo.mobile.android> or Google Play: <https://play.google.com/store/apps/details?id=com.duckduckgo.mobile.android>.
+DuckDuckGo (`com.duckduckgo.mobile.android`), also known as DuckDuckGo Privacy Browser or DuckDuckGo Private Browser, can be installed from F-Droid: <https://f-droid.org/packages/com.duckduckgo.mobile.android> or Google Play: <https://play.google.com/store/apps/details?id=com.duckduckgo.mobile.android>.

 ### Features of DuckDuckGo

-* Bing Ads: The ads in DuckDuckGo are Bing ads, powered by Microsoft.
+* Bing ads: The ads in DuckDuckGo are Bing ads, powered by Microsoft.
-* DuckDuckGo Search Engine: Uses DuckDuckGo as the search engine, for which the source code is not available.
+* DuckDuckGo search engine: Uses DuckDuckGo as the search engine, for which the source code is not available.
 * Duck.ai: Anonymous access to popular AI models, including GPT-4o mini, Claude 3, and open-source Llama 3.3 and Mistral, on Duck.ai.
 No Al training on your conversations.
-* Duck Player: Lets you watch YouTube without targeted ads in DuckDuckGo and what you watch won’t influence your recommendations.
+* Duck player: Lets you watch YouTube without targeted ads in DuckDuckGo and what you watch won’t influence your recommendations.
-* Enforce HTTPS Encryption Protection: Forces sites to use an encrypted HTTPS connection where available, protecting your data from prying eyes, like ISPs.
+* Enforce HTTPS encryption protection: Forces sites to use an encrypted HTTPS connection where available, protecting your data from prying eyes, like ISPs.
-* Tracking Protection: Blocks all the found hidden third-party trackers, and exposes the major advertising networks tracking you over time to you.
+* Tracking protection: Blocks all the found hidden third-party trackers, and exposes the major advertising networks tracking you over time to you.
-* Cookie Pop-Up Protection: Banishes cookie pop-ups and automatically set your preferences to minimize cookies and maximize privacy.
+* Cookie pop-up protection: Banishes cookie pop-ups and automatically set your preferences to minimize cookies and maximize privacy.
-* Escape Fingerprinting: Makes it harder for companies to create a unique identifier for you by blocking attempts to combine info about your browser and device.
+* Escape fingerprinting: Makes it harder for companies to create a unique identifier for you by blocking attempts to combine info about your browser and device.
-* Decode Privacy Policies: DuckDuckGo has partnered with Terms of Service Didn’t Read to include their scores and labels of website terms of service and privacy policies, where available.
+* Decode privacy policies: DuckDuckGo has partnered with Terms of Service Didn’t Read to include their scores and labels of website terms of service and privacy policies, where available.
-* Privacy Grade: Shows you a Privacy Grade rating when you visit a website, which is scored automatically based on the prevalence of hidden tracker networks, encryption availability, and website privacy practices.
+* Privacy grade: Shows you a Privacy Grade rating when you visit a website, which is scored automatically based on the prevalence of hidden tracker networks, encryption availability, and website privacy practices.
-* App Tracking Protection: Detects and blocks app trackers from other companies.
+* App tracking protection: Detects and blocks app trackers from other companies.
-* Email Protection: Blocks most email trackers and hide your existing email address with @duck.com addresses.
+* Email protection: Blocks most email trackers and hide your existing email address with @duck.com addresses.
-* Fire Button: Clear all your tabs and data with one tap.
+* Fire button: Clear all your tabs and data with one tap.
-* Application Lock: Secure the app with Touch ID or Face ID.
+* Application lock: Secure the app with Touch ID or Face ID.
+* DuckDuckGo search widget: Search the web directly from your device’s home screen.
 * Browsing history.
 * Recent and private tabs.
+* Dark and light mode.
+* Saves data and battery.
 * Multiplatform: DuckDuckGo is available on Linux, Microsoft, macOS, Android, iOS, etc.

 Go to their official website: <https://duckduckgo.com> for more information.

 ---

-## Brave Browser: Privacy Browser
+## Brave: Privacy Browser

 ### Install Brave

-Brave Browser (`com.brave.browser`), also known as Brave, can be installed from Google Play: <https://play.google.com/store/apps/details?id=com.brave.browser>.
+Brave (`com.brave.browser`), also known as Brave Privacy Browser or Brave Private Web Browser, VPN, can be installed from Google Play: <https://play.google.com/store/apps/details?id=com.brave.browser>.

 ### Features of Brave

-* Brave Search Engine: Uses Brave Search as the search engine, for which the source code is not available.
+* Brave search engine: Uses Brave Search as the search engine, for which the source code is not available.
 * Brave Leo AI: The smart AI assistant built right into your browser.
 Ask questions, summarize pages, create new content, and more.
 Privately.
 * Brave Rewards: Earn BAT tokens for private ads you see in Brave.
 * Brave Wallet: A cryptocurrency wallet.
-* Redirect AMP Pages: Redirect to original (non-AMP) page URLs, instead of Google’s Accelerated Mobile Page versions.
+* Redirect AMP pages: Redirect to original (non-AMP) page URLs, instead of Google’s Accelerated Mobile Page versions.
-* Adblock and Tracking Protection: Prevents trackers and ads from loading and showing in webpages.
+* Adblock and tracking protection: Prevents trackers and ads from loading and showing in webpages.
-* Blocks Cookie: Block third-party cookies and cookies consent notifications.
-* Script Blocker: Blocks JavaScript.
+* Script blocker: Blocks JavaScript.
-* Enforce HTTPS Encryption Protection: Forces sites to use an encrypted HTTPS connection where available, protecting your data from prying eyes, like ISPs.
+* Enforce HTTPS encryption protection: Forces sites to use an encrypted HTTPS connection where available, protecting your data from prying eyes, like ISPs.
-* Cookie Pop-Up Protection: Banishes cookie pop-ups and automatically set your preferences to minimize cookies and maximize privacy.
+* Cookie pop-up protection: Banishes cookie pop-ups and automatically set your preferences to minimize cookies and maximize privacy.
-* Escape Fingerprinting: Makes it harder for companies to create a unique identifier for you by blocking attempts to combine info about your browser and device.
+* Escape fingerprinting: Makes it harder for companies to create a unique identifier for you by blocking attempts to combine info about your browser and device.
-* Pop-Up Blocker
+* Pop-up blocker.
-* Saves Data and Battery
+* Saves data and battery.
+* Brave search widget: Search the web directly from your device’s home screen.
+* Dark and light mode.
 * Bookmarks: Private bookmarks.
 Sync bookmarks.
 Import/export bookmarks from/to another browser.
 * Browsing history.
 * Recent and private tabs.
 * Removes tracking codes when you copy URLs.

+---

+## Safe Space: A Safe Space For Your Digital Valuables

+### Install Safe Space

+Safe Space (`org.privacymatters.safespace`) can be installed from F-Droid: <https://f-droid.org/packages/org.privacymatters.safespace>.

+### Features of Safe Space

+* Store files in a secure storage location that is not visible to other apps and is secured by device encryption and system authentication (Biometric and PIN/Pattern/Password).
+* Open Images, Audio, Video, PDF documents and plain text documents.
+* Create simple text notes without leaving the app.
+* Dark and light mode.
+* ability to copy and move files.
+* Import from and export files to external storage without storage permissions.
+* Completely offline with no telemetry and data collection.

+---

+## SimplyTranslate Mobile: A Privacy Friendly Frontend to Google Translate

+### Install SimplyTranslate Mobile

+SimplyTranslate Mobile (`com.simplytranslate_mobile`) can be installed from F-Droid: <https://f-droid.org/packages/com.simplytranslate_mobile>.

+### Features of SimplyTranslate Mobile

+* This app is an alternative frontend to Google Translate.
+* Supports 108 languages.
+* Text-To-Speech (TTS).
+* Can receive shared text from other apps.
+* A translate button in the text selection toolbar.

+### Website Version of SimplyTranslate Mobile

+There is a website version of SimplyTranslate Mobile: <https://simplytranslate.org>.

 ---